oliverbob/NodeStrap/readme.md

 Works on Linux, Mac and PC

 ## NOTES
-This repo still use Express 3, you might want to upgrade yourself or you can Go here (https://github.com/codetrash/rest-crud) for newest Express
+This repo still use Express 3, you might want to upgrade yourself or you can Go here (https://github.com/codetrash/rest-crud) for newest Express.
-#� �N�o�d�e�S�t�r�a�p�
-�
-�

 Regards,